slowernews/hamster-system/README.md

 *Mantra: 'Manage a collection of inputs'.*

 - One text file on a cloud<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
-    - actionable inputs (todos) are managed in the paper notebook one and in one section of the text file: *now* and *calendar*.
+    - actionable inputs (todos) are managed in the paper notebook and in a section of the text file: *now* and *calendar*.
     - non-actionable inputs are managed in two sections of the text file: *bookmarks* and *notes*.
 One long file is easier to manage than many short files.
 See it as a *flat wiki* and use text editor's built-in search for navigation.
 However, this file is not *write-only*: review and *tree-shake* it periodically.

 - todos listed in the *calendar* section of the text file have a due date: **( )**